mojocraftdojo/NLP_news_sentiment_analysis/README.md

 >>Set the max number of words = 2 * average_text_length.

 ----------
 ###  ---   **Embedding:** Transforms tokenized text into numbers so that Deep learning models can understand.
-In this analysis, I either leveraged TensorFlow/Keras framework to generate embedding layer, all utilized pretrained embeddings from TensorFlow Hub, all with just a few lines of code
+#### In this analysis, I either use the TensorFlow/Keras framework to generate embedding layers, or use pretrained embeddings from TensorFlow Hub, with just a few lines of code

 ### Compare Deep Learning vs Traditional Supervised Learning Machine Learning approach